ivanicharts/JS-INTERNSHIP-2017-PLAN/lessons/lesson_1/lesson_1.md

 ------------------------------------------------------------

 Hey!
-Here is you first lesson.
-We are hope that you'll be strong on you way to become a JavaScript guru In this lesson you'll learn: main principles of JavaScript.
-You'll find out how to create variables and which data types they can be.
+Here is your first lesson.
+We are hoping that you'll be strong on your way to become a JavaScript guru.
+In this lesson you'll learn: main principles of JavaScript.
+You'll find out how to create variables and which data types they can store.
 After that you'll learn basic operators and how to use them.
-Also you'll learn comparisons in JavaScript and how to loop all of this stuff!
+Also you'll learn comparisons in JavaScript and how to loop all of that stuff!

 ----------